ARC Academic/Progress Probation and Dismissal

 Beginning with fall 2016 registration, students who are placed on academic or progress probation for two consecutive terms will no longer be eligible to receive a BOG Fee Waiver.
-To appeal and possibly have your BOG waiver reinstated, please click here.
+Appeal and possibly have your BOG waiver reinstated.

 Removal from Probation